 Berries are at their best during springtime, so if you plan on topping your smoothie with fresh berries, take that into consideration!

-Place your base frozen ingredients along with the plant milk and protein in a blender.
+Place your base frozen ingredients along with the plant milk and protein in a blender or a food processor.

 Pour in a bowl and serve with your favorite toppings.